lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (Ps, see below).

+* General-purpose-class devices (e.g., called "A-Profile" by ARM).
+  These usually
-* General-purpose-class devices (sometimes called "A-class").
-These usually have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, such as an MMU.
+  have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, such as an MMU.
 Many of the pins on the CPU chip are